ken1009us/kotlin-bootcamp-notes/README.md

 fish = 50
 // Type is inferred meaning that compiler can figure out the type from the context
 // Even so the type is inferred, it becomes fixed at compile time,
-// So you cannot change a type of a varible in kotlin once it's type has been determined. fish = "Bubbles" // ERROR
+// So you cannot change a type of a varible in kotlin once its type has been determined. fish = "Bubbles" // ERROR

 // We can use variables in operations and there is no punctuation at the end